 Businesses make use of logos, designs, symbols, and phrases in their marketing strategies and business identity as well.
 These words and images help businesses connect with their customers.
 In 2020, Snapchat used trademark cease and desist to go after websites that featured Snapchat nudes.
 These things, therefore, need to be protected.
 To ensure your business’s protection, register your trademark.

 If you have invented a product, equipment, or the machine or chemical composition, filing for a patent is the best way to protect this.
 Patents are known to carry lawful protection, one that’s excluding others to create and distribute your inventions without your approval and license.

 Using internet technology is proven beneficial, but this also carries risks and dangers.
 If you are using an IT network, you need to ensure that robust and reliable security measures are implemented.
 You can set passwords to protect your computer network, use Virtual Private Network Access or VPN, and encrypt your data since files can be accessible within your IT system and more.
 You can also consider investing on top of the line software tools for distributing and storing files.

 IP might be developed and made by more than one person like in an organization or company with a research and development team.
 Joint Intellectual Property Ownership grants control on the copyright, patent, or trademark to over one party.
 That being said, every party owning it might recreate wield, copy or distribute anything that they want to with the intellectual property without consulting and getting the owner’s consent.
 So to protect your intellectual property, avoid joint ownership as much as possible.

 These are just a few of the many ways on how to protect your intellectual property.
-If you take time to research online, you will find out more other ways to ensure ultimate IP protection.
-It would be best to do the suggested ways mentioned above before you face serious problems concerning your works, inventions and more.
+If you take the time to research online, you will find out more other ways to ensure ultimate IP protection.
+It would be best to do the suggested ways mentioned above before you face serious problems concerning your works, inventions, and more.